-We celebrate and value our staff, they are well-qualified in their fields and committed to providing the very best education to our students.
+We celebrate and value our staff; they are enthused, well-qualified in their fields and committed to providing the very best education to our students.

-Our staff are integral to the success of the University and it is them and their achievements we like to recognise.
-There are a number of University award schemes which reward individuals and their outstanding contributions to teaching and learning, including the National Teaching Fellowship Scheme (NTFS) which celebrates excellent practice and outstanding achievement in learning and teaching in higher education, and the University-run University Teaching Fellowship scheme which rewards individuals who have demonstrated excellence and contributed to the development of teaching and learning within the University.
+Our staff are integral to the success of the University and we regularly recognise their achievements.
+There are a number of award schemes which reward individuals and their outstanding contributions to teaching and learning, including the National Teaching Fellowship Scheme (NTFS) which celebrates excellent practice and outstanding achievement in learning and teaching in higher education, and the University-run University Teaching Fellowship Scheme (UTFS) which rewards individuals who have demonstrated excellence and contributed to the development of teaching and learning within the University.

 Teaching and learning staff

 The University has five teaching and learning deans who work alongside the Pro-Vice-Chancellors (Education and Student Experience) Professor Elizabeth McCrum and Professor Julian Park, and form the Teaching and Learning Executive Board.
 Together they provide strategic leadership and direction for all Teaching and Learning matters across the University.